IMrMoon/FieldManagementProject/README.md

 then erase another db and accept the db with the same name, after this press refresh on the database. make sure the Run configuration is on FieldManagementProject. then u can use the system freely.
+#before run the program, press run and then modify run configuration, and press RUN IN EXTERNAL CONSOLE.